hpcng/singularity-test-containers/README.md

 Dockerfiles & Definition files used for containers pulled from the Singularity test suite.

-On hub.docker.com/u/sylabsio:

- - `docker-aufs-sanity`
- - `docker-userperms`
- - `docker-linkwh`
- - `docker-lolcow`
- - `docker-issue4525`
+## docker-*

+Currently these live at hub.docker.com/u/sylabsio
-To build and push these containers for multiple architectures, using Docker Desktop...

-Ensure you are using Docker Desktop >2.0.4.0 and turn on Command Line Experimental Features in preferences.
+To build and push these containers for multiple architectures, using Docker Desktop, ensure you are using Docker Desktop >2.0.4.0 and turn on Command Line Experimental Features in preferences.

 Setup a buildx multi-arch builder: